ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ---

-### Main Control Flow
+### ⚡ Main Control Flow
-The main program integrates all components into a cohesive system:
+The main program integrates all components into a smooth-working system:
 ```python
 # Initialize all components
 initialize_components()